ucoProject/ontology.unifiedcyberontology.org/CONTRIBUTE.md

 #### Deployment
+For the deployment of the documentation, we are going to advise you clone this repository to `/srv/http/case-docs/public/`, if you clone it to another directory, ensure that any commands which tell you to alter the permissions to the mentioned directory or configuration files that use it are updated.

 ###### Configuration
 To deploy, the system will need to have **Apache2** installed and this repository cloned on it.
-We will be taking advantage of *Apache2's VirtualHost* capablity and *mod_rewrite* to help route traffic to the proper documentation pages.
+We will use  *Apache2's VirtualHost* feature and *mod_rewrite* extension to route traffic to the proper documentation pages.
 This CONTRIBUTE.md page will outline installing **Apache2** and utilizing the **Makefile** to test the setup.
 All commands will assume the deployment system is a debian-based system *(such as Ubuntu)*.